 The Silver Lining

-Project Fi offers refunds on your phone when returned within 15 days, so there’s little risk if it doesn’t work for you.
+Google Fi offers refunds on your phone when returned within 15 days, so there’s little risk if it doesn’t work for you.
 Switching from T-Mobile at the beginning of my service was simple and cancelling my second Google Fi line was easy too (I still have one number with them).
 I have nothing but good things to say about Google Project Fi’s customer service.

 Google Fi International Makes a Great Secondary Line

-If you love the idea of free Project Fi international coverage but are locked into a contract (or only get service from one company in your region), you can still get Google Fi as a second line.
+If you love the idea of free Google Fi international coverage but are locked into a contract (or only get service from one company in your region), you can still get Google Fi as a second line.

 Although it’s not advertised, Fi allows you to pause service at any time.
 So, sign up for a plan and activate service for the week or two you’re abroad and then pause it when you get back home.
 You’re only charged for the days you use it.
 This can make it way cheaper than paying international rates with other mobile carriers.